substance/chronicle/README.md

 Instead one would have to create an adapter which is implementing an OT interface.

 > Current state:
+>
 > Chronicle is working, but should be considered experimental, though.
-There are some examples in our test suite (https://github.com/substance/tests/tree/master/tests/chronicle).
+There are some examples in our [test suite](https://github.com/substance/tests/tree/master/tests/chronicle).
+>
-> We are refactoring our `data.js` library (https://github.com/michael/data) to use operational transformations.
+> We are refactoring our [`data.js`](https://github.com/michael/data) library to use operational transformations.
 > This way we achieve to provide a means to add versioning to anything that can
 > be modelled with `data.js`